hanleyweng/blog/knol/2015/s1/vivid_monster_world/_posts/2016-06-16-vivid-2015-monser-world.md

 ![Kids Playing](post_media/images/kids_jumping.gif)

 Many people were involed in this project, and my thanks goes out to everyone that helped us through.
-In the end, it was nice to see the final installation and kids, seniors, and adults having fun with the artwork.
+In the end, it was nice to see the final installation and kids of all ages (from 3 to 83+) having fun with the artwork.

 ![Goodbye](post_media/images/goodbye.jpg)